-Simply put, we don’t recommend FHA loans because they’re one of the most expensive types of mortgages.
+Simply put, we don’t recommend FHA loans, because they’re one of the most expensive types of mortgages.
 You might not realize this if you only look at how much money the FHA "saves" you on the front end.
-But if you want to win with money, you have to consider total cost.
+But if you want to win with money, consider total cost.

-To get an accurate perspective, check out the chart below that uses our mortgage calculator to compare total cost between a 15-year fixed-rate FHA loan and conventional loan for a house priced at $200,000.
-(To keep things simple, we left out property tax, homeowner’s insurance and HOA dues on both examples.)
+To get an accurate perspective, check out the chart below that uses our mortgage calculator to compare total costs between a 15-year, fixed-rate conventional loan and an FHA loan for a house priced at $200,000.
+To keep things simple, we left out property tax, homeowner’s insurance and HOA dues on both examples.

 |15-Year Fixed-Rate Loan for $200,000 House||FHA Loan||Conventional Loan|

 |Total Mortgage Insurance||$23,643 ($20,265 lifetime MIP + $3,378 upfront MIP)||N/A (20% down payment cancels PMI)|